randomor/randomor.github.io/@randomor/zenmd.md

 ## What
 https://www.npmjs.com/package/zenmd

-A convention-over-configuration static site generator, eliminating all boilerplate and framework setup, requires no decisions or input from the user, freeing them to focus solely on writing and creating.
+A convention-over-configuration static site generator, eliminating all boilerplate and framework setup, requires no decisions or input from the user, freeing them to focus solely on their content.

 ## Who
-Crafted for the neurodivergent minimalist with ADHD, this simplifies the process, cutting through the clutter of decision-making and lengthy steps to one command.
+Crafted for the neurodivergent minimalist with ADHD/OCD, who can't remember all the reasons why config files can exceed the content.

 ## Why
 It is an attempt in answering: